josephkligel/cpp_programs/README.md

 Programs created in C++ language

 ## Table of Contents
-#### copy_binary_file.cpp:
-Originally created to copy Microsoft documents via binary input and output.
+* **copy_binary_file.cpp**: Originally created to copy Microsoft documents via binary input and output.
 The program now serves the versatile purporse of copying any file, regardless of extension type.